-Project course - modularized, self-study CAI-based courses or student-proposed projects.
+Project course-modularized, self-study CAI-based courses or student-proposed projects.
 Cisco Networking Academy (CCNA/CCNP certification training), Information Technology Academy Technology Center (photo-voltaics, electric vehicles, and hydrogen fuel cells, GPS/GIS).

-Certificates and Degrees: The program offers Certificates of Competence (COC) in Electronics (8 credits), Cisco I (6 credits), Cisco II (6 credits), of a Certificate of Achievement (37 credits) and an Associates in Applied Sciences (66 credits).
+Certificates and Degrees: The program offers Certificates of Competence in Electronics (8 credits), in Cisco I (6 credits), and in Cisco II (6 credits); a Certificate of Achievement (37 credits); and an Associate in Applied Science Degree (66 credits).

 Admission requirements: Students may begin the program only at the beginning of the program cycle.
 Mid-cycle entry is allowed if the student has sufficient coursework from accredited or articulated institutions or from military training schools.
-Applicants will be admitted on a "First Applied, First Qualified" basis.
+Applicants will be admitted on a "first applied, first qualified" basis.

-Program prerequisites: (1) Placement into ENG 100; (2) Completion of MATH 25 or higher with a "C" or higher in MATH 25 or MATH 26 or placement in MATH 103; or consent of instructor.
+Program prerequisites: (1) Placement into ENG 100; (2) placement in MATH 103; (3) or approval of instructor.